kfigarri/kfigarri.github.io/content/post/grocery-assistant/index.md

 ## 5. Conclusion

-The Grocery Assistant **works**—and it already saves me time and reduces food waste.
-It’s still a **prototype**, but the foundation is solid.
+The Grocery Assistant **works** and it already saves me time and reduces food waste.
+It’s still a **prototype**, but the foundation is solid and extensible.

 ### 🛠️ What can be improved?

-- Smarter expiry estimation with fine-tuned LLMs
+* 🔔 Add a **cron job** to send **WhatsApp reminders** when items are close to expiry
-- Automatic correction for OCR errors
+* 🧠 Improve product mapping by adding more granular shelf-life estimates per **product name** (not just by category)
-- More personalized grocery list suggestions based on purchase history
+* 🤖 Better handling of OCR errors from low-quality receipts
-- Multi-language support for international receipts
+* 📊 Build a small dashboard to visualize inventory freshness trends

 ### 🧠 Final Thoughts on n8n

-n8n is fantastic for fast prototyping and workflow iteration.
-While I haven’t fully explored its **deployment scalability** yet, it gave me an MVP in under 3 days—a feat that would’ve taken much longer with scratch coding.
-However, for production-scale systems, I'd consider combining n8n with custom backend logic for more control and robustness.
+While I haven’t yet explored the feasibility of **public, large-scale deployment** using n8n, I found it incredibly powerful for **prototyping and rapid iteration**.
+Within just a few days, I was able to build a fully functional AI-powered grocery assistant with real database integration and WhatsApp automation—all without writing a full backend from scratch.
+For now, I see n8n as a reliable tool for internal workflows, testing ideas quickly, or building MVPs.

 ### Did you find this page helpful?
 Consider sharing it 🙌